bechardj/lc-tool/README.md

 ## Installation
 ### Prerequisites
 #### Java
-This application requires Java 8 or newer to run.
+Starting with release 0.5, This application requires Java 16 or newer to run.
 You can get an installer for the OpenJDK from [here](https://adoptopenjdk.net).
+Older releases (<= 0.4) require Java 8 or newer.

 #### Web Browser
 Functionality is primarily tested under Google Chrome and Safari on macOS.
 You should make sure you are on a recent web browser for best results.
 The behavior of some key-bindings are not extensively tested on Windows.

+Temporarily, the tool requires an internet connection to run.
+A future release will allow limited functionality without an internet connection.

 ### Setting up